BMuuN/vsts-assemblyinfo-task/src/Overview.md

   ![Assembly Info Set](images/Assembly_Manifest_Data.png)

-# Help and Support
+## Help and Support
-Please visit our [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki) for articles describing how to configure the task parameters, including the various version formats supported by the extension.
+For detailed instructions on how to configure the extension please see the [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki).

+### Upgrade to Version 2
+With the release of version 2 the extension has been re-written from the ground up using Node JS and includes a number of breaking changes.
+Please see the [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki/Upgrade-v1-to-v2) for details on the upgrade.

-# Contributions
+## Contributions
 We welcome all contributions whether it's logging bugs, creating suggestions or submitting pull requests.
 If you wish to contributions to this project head on over to our [GitHub](https://github.com/BMuuN/vsts-assemblyinfo-task) page.

-## Release Notes
+### Release Notes
 See the [release notes](https://github.com/BMuuN/vsts-assemblyinfo-task/blob/master/ReleaseNotes.md) for all changes included in each release.